 As it stands, the mobile network operators are largely diversified but more than excited for the new technology.
 In terms of privacy, the consolidation of power is in the hands of companies, and they should trigger an alarm for the customers.

 Well, 5G should facilitate confidentiality as to where it is required.
 It must involve multi-context security, and two-factor encryption is needed to control the situation.

-It would also be interesting to see how the innocuous-seeming technology will be paired by regulatory bodies and how it will challenge the liberal values.
+It would also be interesting to see how the innocuous-seeming technology will be paired by regulatory bodies and how it will challenge liberal values.

 About the Author: Devin Smith

-Devin Smith is a tech-mech by profession, and also passionate into finding variant indulgence of the Tech World.
+Devin Smith is a tech-mech by profession, and also passionate about finding variant indulgence of the Tech World.
 He has studied marketing and now turning his exposure into the experience; when you find him playing soccer, it must be his spare hours.